Volt-Soft/Stellar-Engine/README.md

 See [ENGINE.md](./ENGINE.md) for further reading (French).

 ## Status

-The engine will be released shortly in `v1.0.0`.
+The Engine is released in `v1.0.0`, Alpha.

 ## License